Moss Farm

 This farm was situated on the north-east side of Taylor Ln about 435 yards distant from Manchester Rd.
 It took its name from the Moss family who were farming on Taylor Ln by 1841.
 The 1841 census shows that Thomas Moss (1807-1864) was the farmer with his wife, Ann Keaton, and family.
 In 1851 he was farming 126 acres, employing five labourers.
 In 1861 he was farming 72 acres, employing five men and one boy, with the assistance of his son, Peter, and daughter, Ann.
 He died in 1864, aged 56 years, but it seems that none of his family succeeded him at the farm.
 By 1871 Peter Moss was a hat blocker in the hatting industry and the occupier of Moss Farm is unclear.
 In 1881 Jonathan Hyde was the occupier of the farm and he was still there when he died in 1899, aged 60 years.
 The 1911 census shows that Wilfred Lawson Cooper (1870-1950) was then the occupier of the farm.

 Moss Farm, c.1967.
-By 1973 the farm had been demolished.
+The farm had been demolished by 1973.

 Taylor Ln, Denton/Audenshaw and Audenshaw Reservoirs